Alcohol and Substance Abuse Resources in Wayne, NJ

 Your call is confidential, and there's no pressure to commit to treatment until you're ready.
 As a voluntary facility, we're here to help you heal -- on your terms.
 Our sole focus is getting you back to the healthy, sober life you deserve, and we are ready and waiting to answer your questions or concerns 24/7.Speak with an Intake Coordination Specialist now.352.771.2700

 It’s essential that you purge your body of all the harmful substances.
-Be sure to do this at a detox center in Wayne rather than attempting it by yourself.
+Be sure to do this at a detox center rather than attempting it by yourself.
 Professionals monitor you and treat any adverse withdrawal symptoms so they don’t threaten to overpower you.
-In this way, a Wayne drug detox program or a Wayne alcohol detox program is more successful and achieved safely, ensuring the likelihood of you retaining your sobriety in the future.
-You can always go straight into a treatment program if you prefer and detox alongside therapy.
+In this way, drug and alcohol detox programs are more successful and achieved a higher likelihood of you retaining your sobriety in the future.

 Recovery groups offer important aftercare services after you complete a Wayne drug rehab program or a Wayne alcohol rehab program to help you lead a sober life without fear of relapse.
 Organizations like Narcotics Anonymous and SMART Recovery host regular meetings that are combined with recovery programs.
 Wayne has numerous motivational meetings for you to choose from.